 What Would You Like to Talk About?

 The best time to ask this question is right after scheduling a sales appointment or other meeting with a prospect or customer.
 This allows you to get an advance peek at your prospect's needs and to come up with other questions (and comments) that are designed to appeal to those needs.

 Another good time to ask this question is when you're having trouble getting an understanding of the prospect.
-Sometimes, even though you're asking all the right questions, you're getting nothing but monosyllabic and yes-or-no answers.
+Sometimes, even though you're asking all the right questions, you may get nothing but yes-or-no answers.
 Asking the prospect to pick a topic helps you to find a way through that resistance.

 Do You Have Any Questions?

 You'd also probably choose this phrasing if you noticed the prospect's body language during your presentation was less than positive.
 In fact, if a prospect seems to react negatively at any point during your presentation, you should probably pause and ask this question.
 It's better to find out right away if you've said something that triggers a negative reaction in a prospect.

 What Do You Need to Move Forward?

-Once you've uncovered the prospect's needs, made your pitch, and answered any objections, it's time to find out where you stand with the prospect.
-In the best case scenario, your prospect will answer this question with, "I'm ready to buy now!"
+Once you've uncovered the prospect's needs, made your pitch, and answered any objections, it's time to find out where you stand with the sale.
+In the best-case scenario, your prospect will answer this question with, "Nothing.
+I'm ready to move forward now."
 At this point, you can pull out your paperwork and get his name on the dotted line.